 As already mentioned, dimming an LED requires a PWM signal.
 But what is that?
 It is, highly simplified, a squarewave with two discrete states.
 On and off.
 The duration of the switch-on and switch-off phase - also known as the duty cycle - can be controlled using a potentiometer.
 To generate this signal we will build an astable multivibrator with a NE555 timer-ic at the core.
 With the help of common resistors, some capacitances and a 10kΩ potentiometer we will build our circuit as shown in the CircuitJS sketch below.
 Going into details would be beyond the scope of this article, but if you want to know more, there's more to it here.

 To limit the maximum duty cycle, we have built in a 2.2kΩ resistor.
 Depending on the application, this resistance might not be necessary.
 In this case, the output signal is sent to a driver stage which lets the current to the LED via a Mosfet.
 Depending on the use case, the structure of the driver stage can of course vary.
 The LED dropping resistor, which in our case is 7.5kΩ, should also be adapted to the consuming device.
 E.G. If a DC motor is controlled, an H-bridge should be used…

 Printing the PCB

 After choosing the right components and testing the circuit on a breadboard, we can either choose to solder the components onto a perfboard or to produce a printed circuit board.
 The advantage of a printed circuit board is that soldering the components can be done more easily and reproducibility is better.
-A popular and inexpensive supplier of printed circuit boards is JLCPCB.
-After uploading a Gerber file, the boards can be ordered.
-If possible, these boards should be manufactured regionally, which has a lower environmental impact but is (in the EU) currently associated with significantly higher product costs.
+If possible, these boards should be manufactured regionally.
 Gerber files can for example be created with the Autodesk® software Eagle.

 Soldering the Components